Salil-Narvekar/Microsoft-Excel-Project/README.md

-**Microsoft Excel Project - Data Analysis of a Clothing Stores Sales**
+**Microsoft Excel Project - Data Analysis of a Clothing Stores Sales:**
 This project demonstrates end-to-end data analysis and visualization using Microsoft Excel, focusing on retail clothing sales data.
 The workflow includes data cleaning, transformation, KPI generation, and dashboard visualization to derive actionable business insights.

 **Problem Statement:**
     To imporve the annual years sales of the upcomming year by understanding the underline patterns from the objectives and providing the insights